marcelmalewski/preview-cloth-composition/README.md

-Chrome plugin.
-Preview cloth composition without opening each product page.
+It is chrome extenstion which allows you to preview cloth composition without opening each product page.

-Currently, the extension only supports the Reserved.com.
+Currently supported websites:
+* Reserved.com.